dlvx/dlvx.blog/_drafts/tricky-js-questions-1.markdown

 {% endhighlight %}

 What do you think is the result here?
 False?
 If you said **false** then you're **wrong**.
 I was wrong too when I first saw this.
 Both the brain and Javascript have tricked us.
 So far all my interviewees have failed too.
 Not because this is difficult, but because we just don't pay enough attention to what's happening.
 We could still don't know what **Coercion** is and still get this right.
 We just have to go step by step.
-Let's put this in a more verbose way -sorry about the long variable names-:
+Let's put this in a more verbose way:

 {% highlight javascript %}